StackVista/stackstate-docs/develop/developer-guides/custom-functions/propagation-functions.md

 ## Default propagation functions

-If no propagation function is configured for a component then the default propagation function is executed.
-There are two propagation functions that can be configured as the default propagation function: **Auto Propagation** or **Transparent Propagation**.
+If no propagation function is configured for a component then the Auto propagation is invoked.
+There are two propagation functions that can be configured as the auto propagation function: **Auto Propagation** or **Transparent Propagation**.
 The default can be configured using the following option:
   ```text
     stackstate.stateService.defaultPropagation = Auto // Transparent
   ```